How To Fix P0042? | HO2S Heater Control Circuit (Bank 1, Sensor 3)

 Carefully examine the sensor itself, along with the wiring and connectors.
 Look for any signs of physical damage, such as cracks, frayed wires, or loose connections.

-Step #2 – Check for a blown fuse and broken wires.
+Step #2 – Check for a blown fuse.

 First, locate your car’s fuse box.
 You’ll need to find the specific fuse that controls the oxygen sensor heater circuit.
 To do that, check the diagram on the back of the fuse box cover—it’ll tell you which fuse is the one you’re looking for.